Southeastern Native Species

 Lanceleaf Coreopsis

-Lanceleaf Coreopsis is an easy, sun-loving native wildflower that forms cheerful drifts of golden blooms in late spring and early summer.
-It thrives in open, well-drained sites and brings early-season energy to meadows and borders.
+Lanceleaf Coreopsis is an easy-going wildflower that forms drifts of cheery golden blooms in late spring and early summer.
+It thrives in open, well-drained sites and brings an early-season show to meadows and borders.

-- When to sow: Late fall for natural cold exposure, or early spring once soils warm.
+- When to sow: Late fall or winter for natural cold exposure, or early spring once soils warm.

 - Light: Full sun (6+ hours).